buttheadbob/MDK-SE/Advanced:-IGC:-Example-3-Simple-Echo-using-wicoIGC-Class.md

 # wicoIGC Class

-This class is meant to provide a single place for handling messages.
+This is a class for processing of incoming messages.
+It works with handlers added by other parts of the script to actually do the handling of the contents of the messages.

+It handles both broadcast and unicast messages.
 Broadcast channels can be added so that it's easy to handle multiple channels.

-Message handlers are added to make handling of messages simplier.
+Message handlers are added to make handling of messages simpler.
+The handlers is called when a message is available.

 ## Variables
 ```csharp